pingcap/blog/tidb-community-upgrade.md

 <center>Figure 3.
 New Community Structure - Active Contributor and Reviewer</center>

-The above picture reflects the second change in this community structure upgrade: the roles of Reviewer and Active Contributor have been added to the developer community.
+The above picture reflects the second change in this community structure upgrade - the roles of Reviewer and Active Contributor will be introduced to the developer community.

 An Active Contributor is a contributor who contributes more than 8 PRs within a year.
-A Reviewer is generated from Active Contributors and has the right and obligation to review PRs of a sub-module of TiDB or TiKV.
+A Reviewer is generated from Active Contributors and has the right and obligation to review PRs for sub-modules of TiDB or TiKV.
 These roles will be covered in more details later when we introduce the Special Interest Group.

 ### Change 3: Special Interest Group